Spiritual Gift Series

 Spiritual Gift of Tongues

 3.1 The Mind and Tongue.
-Normally, believers must exercise great care over what they say with their tongue, because it can cause great blessing or great harm (Ephesians 4:29, page 1831; James 3:1-18, pages 1890-1891).
+Normally, believers must exercise great care over what they say with their tongue, because it can cause great blessing or great harm (Ephesians 4:29; James 3:1-18).
 Paul described the relationship between the tongue and the mind.
 He indicated that when he prayed in a tongue, his spirit (“πνεῦμά”) prays, but his mind (“νοῦς”) was unfruitful (“ἄκαρπός”).
-His prayer in tongues resulted in giving thanks to God well enough (“καλῶς“), but the listeners were not edified (1 Corinthians 14:13-17, page 1799).
+His prayer in tongues resulted in giving thanks to God well enough (“καλῶς“), but the listeners were not edified (1 Corinthians 14:13-17).

-3.3.1 Romans 8:26.
-In Romans 8:26, page 1769, Paul wrote that the Holy Spirit helps our weakness, because we do not know how to pray as we should.
+3.4.1 Romans 8:26.
+In Romans 8:26, Paul wrote that the Holy Spirit helps our weakness, because we do not know how to pray as we should.
 Because of our spiritual inability regarding prayer, the Holy Spirit intercedes for us with groanings too deep for words.
 In this verse, the Holy Spirit does the groaning and interceding, not the believer uttering something amounting to groaning.
 The essence of The Spiritual Gift of Tongues starts with utterances in a foreign tongue.
-Likewise, God searches the hearts and knows what the mind of the Holy Spirit is, so that the Holy Spirit perfectly presents our prayers and supplications to God, according to the will of God (Romans 8:27, page 1769).
+Likewise, God searches the hearts and knows what the mind of the Holy Spirit is, so that the Holy Spirit perfectly presents our prayers and supplications to God, according to the will of God (Romans 8:27).
 The Spiritual Gift of Tongues concerns revelation, and not prayer and petition directly.
-The Spiritual Gift of Tongues only edifies other believes if it is interpreted.
+The Spiritual Gift of Tongues only edifies other believers if it is interpreted.

-3.3.2 1 Corinthians 14:1-19.
+3.4.2 1 Corinthians 14:1-19.
 In 1 Corinthians 14, Paul provided a lengthy explanation of The Spiritual Gift of Tongues, and then declared that the Corinthians should seek The Spiritual Gift of Prophecy, because it provided immediate blessing and edification to everyone who heard the prophecy.
-Paul himself indicated that he prayed in tongues (the Greek text indicates a present general condition; indeed, Paul spoke in tongues more than all the Corinthians 1 Corinthians 14:18, page 1799).
+Paul himself indicated that he prayed in tongues (the Greek text indicates a present general condition; indeed, Paul spoke in tongues more than all the Corinthians, see 1 Corinthians 14:18).
 So, if some people argue that tongues can be a private prayer language for edification of the believer, can that interpretation be true?
 Probably not.
-First, praying in tongues also requires interpretation to edify other believers, and the edification of all believers is the primary goal of all the spiritual gifts (1 Corinthians 14:26, page 1799; 1 Corinthians 14:4, page 1798; 1 Corinthians 12:7, page 1796).
-Second, The Spiritual Gift of Tongues was given for a sign to unbelievers (1 Corinthians 14:22, page 1799).
+First, praying in tongues also requires interpretation to edify other believers, and the edification of all believers is the primary goal of all the spiritual gifts (1 Corinthians 14:26; 1 Corinthians 14:4; 1 Corinthians 12:7).
+Second, The Spiritual Gift of Tongues was given for a sign to unbelievers (1 Corinthians 14:22).
 Finally, all believers are led by the Holy Spirit in prayer, and the Holy Spirit intercedes for all believers, without respect to any gift.
-Likewise, Jesus Christ Himself directs us to pray in His name and intercedes in prayer for believers (Luke 22:31-32, pages 1645-1646; John 17:9, page 1689; John 17:13-21, page 1690; Hebrews 7:25, page 1876; 1 John 2:1, page 1904).
+Likewise, Jesus Christ Himself directs us to pray in His name and intercedes in prayer for believers (Luke 22:31-32; John 17:9; John 17:13-21; Hebrews 7:25; 1 John 2:1).

-3.3.3 Ephesians 6:18.
-In Ephesians 6:18, page 1834, Paul commanded the Ephesians to pray and make supplication at all times in the Spirit.
+3.4.3 Ephesians 6:18.
+In Ephesians 6:18, Paul commanded the Ephesians to pray and make supplication at all times in the Spirit.
 Notice that all believers were to pray in the Holy Spirit.
 Yet, not every believer possesses The Spiritual Gift of Tongues, and so Paul could not have commanded every believer to use a special prayer language of praying in tongues.
 Unless all the Ephesians possessed The Spiritual Gift of Tongues, then Paul was not commanding them to pray in tongues.
-Therefore, the passage means that Paul commanded believers to pray in the Holy Spirit, using their minds to pray for all the saints and to make special petitions for Paul to be bold in his witness for the Gospel of Jesus Christ (Ephesians 6:18-20, page 1834).
-Furthermore, because the Ephesians controlled the content of the prayer subjects, they were not receiving revelation from God, as would be the case if they were using The Spiritual Gift of Tongues, which always involved the revelation of mysteries (1 Corinthians 14:2, page 1798).
+Therefore, the passage means that Paul commanded believers to pray in the Holy Spirit, using their minds to pray for all the saints and to make special petitions for Paul to be bold in his witness for the Gospel of Jesus Christ (Ephesians 6:18-20).
+Furthermore, because the Ephesians controlled the content of the prayer subjects, they were not receiving revelation from God, as would be the case if they were using The Spiritual Gift of Tongues, which always involved the revelation of mysteries (1 Corinthians 14:2).

 The Purpose of the